-quartile change for manufacturing skills is sizeable: a 53% reduction.
+but not for the last quartile.
+Changes in imports do not seem to have an impact on labor demand instead.
+Manufacturing skills are strongly negative correlated with the change in imports, while IT skills positively correlate with this change.
+The first-fourth quartile change for manufacturing skills is sizeable: a 53% reduction.
 The IT skills change is also important, but less significant, as it accounts for a 12% increase.
-Additionally, the change in exports does not seem to be strongly correlated with these two measures of skill requirements.
-This signals that imports, and therefore its substitutability with low skilled workers, is the channel through which the exchange rate shock affected the composition of the labor demand.
+Additionally, as showed in panel B, the change in exports does not seem to be strongly correlated with these two measures of skill requirements.
+This suggests that imports, and their substitutability with low skilled workers, is the channel through which the exchange rate shock affected the composition of labor demand.